Board's work and fees

 In addition to the statutory board meeting, which is held in conjunction with the AGM, the Board normally meets eight times per year (regular meetings, including meetings in connection with the publication of interim and year-end reports).
 Extra board meetings are called when necessary.

-The Board held a total of ten meetings in 2022.
-At the regular board meetings, a number of set agenda points were addressed, including reports on the financial result of operations, development of net asset value and performance of the equities portfolio, and on equity transactions that have been carried out.
-The Board works actively on a continuous basis with the issue of responsibility and compliance with laws and regulations, which entailed the yearly review of the Company’s Code of Conduct and other internal policies.
+The Board held a total of 10 meetings in 2025.
+At the regular board meetings, a number of set agenda points were addressed, including reports on the financial result of operations, the development of net asset value and performance of the equities portfolio, and equity transactions that were carried out along with an an update on macroeconomic conditions.
+Within the framework of active ownership, a significant proportion of the board's work consisted of hearing reports, discussing and evaluating the performance of the portfolio companies, and Industrivärden's owner agenda for exercising its active ownership, including specific investigative projects related to the portfolio companies.
+The Board also works actively on a continuous basis with the issue of responsibility and compliance with laws and regulations, which included the yearly review of the Company’s Code of Conduct and other internal policies.

 Evaluation of the Board’s work

-The Board’s work is evaluated yearly through a structured process conducted under the direction of the Chairman of the Board.
-The 2022 evaluation was conducted via a questionnaire that each board member was requested to complete, in the aim of gaining an idea about the directors’ views on, among other things, how the board work has been conducted and which measures can be taken to improve the board work as well as which matters the directors feel should be given more attention.
-The evaluation also aims to provide information about areas the directors feel may be suitable to have additional expertise on the Board.
-This could pertain to expertise related to Industrivärden’s operations, business environment, internal policies and core values, but also expertise related to the portfolio companies’ operations, sectors and markets, and sustainability issues and relevant megatrends.
-The Chairman of the Board also held individual discussions with directors on the board work during the year.
+among other things, how board work has been conducted and which measures can be taken to improve board work as well as which matters the directors feel should be given more attention.
+The evaluation also aims to provide information about areas in which the directors feel it may be suitable to have additional expertise on the Board.
+This could pertain to expertise related to Industrivärden’s operations, business environment, internal policies and core values, but also expertise related to the portfolio companies’ operations, sectors and markets, as well as sustainability issues and relevant megatrends.
+The Chairman of the Board also held individual discussions with directors on the year's board work.
 The results of the board evaluation were reported to and discussed by the Board, and were also reported on in the Nominating Committee.